Skip to content

 VID is 12 bits, values 1 to 4094

 The VLAN ID occupies bits 11 to 0 of the TCI field.
 VLAN 0 and 4095 are reserved.
-VLAN 1 is the default — avoid it for production traffic.
+VLAN 1 is the default — assign production traffic to a dedicated VLAN.

 PCP 6 for PROFINET RT, PCP 7 for MRP